-The ORSA is reviewed and approved by the Board of Directors, following which its results and conclusions are communicated to all relevant staff.
+The ORSA is reviewed and approved by the Board of Directors.
+An ORSA workshop is also carried out to communicate the results and conclusions of the ORSA to all relevant staff.

 B.4 Internal Control System

 B.4.1.
 Description of the Internal Control Framework